Relintai/pandemonium_engine_docs/about/introduction.md

 open source `Sphinx ( http://www.sphinx-doc.org )`_ and `ReadTheDocs
 ( https://readthedocs.org/ )`_ tools.

+Note:
-.. note:: You can contribute to Godot's documentation by opening issue tickets
+ You can contribute to Godot's documentation by opening issue tickets
           or sending patches via pull requests on its GitHub `source repository ( https://github.com/godotengine/godot-docs )`_, or
           translating it into your language on `Hosted Weblate